TrQuan17/PBL7_Support_Tourism/README.md

-# PBL_Chatbot_Support_Tourism
+# PBL7_Support_Tourism
- Building a chatbot system that suggests supporting tourist and resort destinations in Da Nang city
+Building a webapp using recommender system that suggests supporting tourist and resort destinations in Da Nang city